The Best Everyday Bags for Women (Timeless, Wearable, Worth It)

 These are the crossbody bags I consistently pack and wear for travel and long walking days.
 They’re comfortable, functional, and polished enough to work with the same outfits I’d normally wear with a shoulder bag.
 And to be honest, I often wear my crossbody bags as shoulder bags.

-The Sézane Farrow bag (the mini size) is the crossbody I reach for most.
-I own it in both the leather and raffia version, and they each serve a slightly different purpose.
+The Sézane Farrow bag is the crossbody I reach for most.
+I own it in the mini size in both the leather and raffia version, and they each serve a slightly different purpose.
 The leather version travels with me constantly, while the raffia feels perfect for more casual, warm-weather days.
 What I love most is how versatile it is.
 The strap is long enough to wear crossbody when I’m walking around all day, but I also wear it as a shoulder bag because I find that style so comfortable.
 It holds my essentials without feeling bulky, and it’s one of those bags that works just as well with jeans as it does with summer dresses.

 Structured Totes (Work, Errands, Carrying.
 More)